-To obtain the numerical results, we use the following assumption and parameter settings.
-For the MLDA, we assume that 1,000 wavelengths are always used.
-For the e-MLDA and the MALDA, we set the utilization rate of each lightpath to be under 70%.
+To obtain the numerical results, we use the following assumptions and parameter settings.
+For MLDA, we assume that 1,000 wavelengths are always used.
+For e-MLDA and MALDA, we set the utilization rate of each lightpath to be below 70%.
 If the rate of utilization of a lightpath is greater than that value, we set up new lightpaths.
 For safer operation, we might limit the maximum amount of traffic accommodated at the IP router to, e.g., 70% of its processing capability.
 In this evaluation, however, we regard the IP router's processing capacity as the maximum amount of traffic accommodated by it for simplicity.
-In the case of the e-MLDA, the logical topology is built on the assumption that 1,000 wavelengths are available.
-Then, we have simply removed the unnecessary optical amplifiers after the logical topology has been built for fair comparison with the MALDA.
-In the MALDA, the number of amplifiers on each fiber is determined by the algorithm presented in Section 3.
-For this, we have assumed that $W_1 = 200$ , $W_i = 100$ and $N{max} = 9$ .
+In the case of e-MLDA, the logical topology is built on the assumption that 1,000 wavelengths are available.
+Then, we have simply removed the unnecessary optical amplifiers after the logical topology has been built for fair comparison with MALDA.
+In MALDA, the number of amplifiers on each fiber is determined by the algorithm presented in Section 3.
+For this, we have assumed that $W_1 = 200$ , $W_i = 100$ , and $N{max} = 9$ .

-Figures 5(a), 5(b), 6(a) and 6(b) show the dependence of average delay on the total requested traffic for the traffic matrixes $P_1$ and $P_2$ .
+Figures 5a, 5b, 6a, and 6b show the dependence of average delay on the total requested traffic for the traffic matrices $P_1$ and $P_2$ .
 Each figure depicts the case for IP routers with one of the two capacities.
 From these figures, we can see that the average delays on $LT{e-MLDA}$ and $LT{MALDA}$ may decrease even when the requested traffic volume increases.
 This is because both of those logical topologies change according to the requested traffic volume.
-In Figs. 5(a), 5(b), 6(a) and 6(b), the delay on $LT{MALDA}$ is always larger than that on $LT{e-MLDA}$ because the MALDA tries to accommodate traffic by using existing lightpaths, whereas the e-MLDA sets up new lightpaths since the e-MLDA is able to utilize more wavelengths than the MALDA is on each fiber.
-This results in a higher rate of utilization of lightpaths by $LT{MALDA}$ than by $LT{e-MLDA}$ . $LT{MLDA}$ shows the smallest delay since the MLDA always utilizes all the wavelengths regardless to the requested traffic volume.
+In Figs. 5a, 5b, 6a, and 6b, the delay on $LT{MALDA}$ is always larger than that on $LT{e-MLDA}$ because MALDA tries to accommodate traffic by using existing lightpaths, whereas e-MLDA sets up new lightpaths since e-MLDA is able to utilize more wavelengths than MALDA is on each fiber.
+This results in a higher rate of utilization of lightpaths by $LT{MALDA}$ than by $LT{e-MLDA}$ . $LT{MLDA}$ shows the smallest delay since MLDA always utilizes all the wavelengths regardless to the requested traffic volume.

 We next discuss the throughput of each of the logical topologies.
 Here, the throughput is defined as the minimum requested traffic volume (more precisely, the scale-up factor $\alpha$ ) such that the average delay reaches saturation.
-When we can not set up all the lightpaths required or we can not make the load of all the IP routers under their processing capacity, the average delay goes to infinite.
-In Fig. 5(a) ( $\mu = 5.6$ Tbps), $LT{MALDA}$ accommodates as much traffic as $LT{e-MLDA}$ .
+When we cannot set up all the lightpaths required or we cannot make the load of all the IP routers under their processing capacity, the average delay goes to infinity.
+In Fig. 5a ( $\mu = 5.6$ Tbps), $LT{MALDA}$ accommodates as much traffic as $LT{e-MLDA}$ .
 This is because the bottleneck for the network in this case is the processing capacity of the IP router.
-When the processing capacity of the IP router is large ( $\mu = 16$ Tbps), $LT{MALDA}$ shows a higher throughput than $LT{e-MLDA}$ in Fig. 5(b).
-In this case, the large capacity of the respective IP routers means that the bottleneck for the network is not this capacity but the link capacity.
+When the processing capacity of the IP router is large ( $\mu = 16$ Tbps), $LT{MALDA}$ shows a higher throughput than $LT{e-MLDA}$ in Fig. 5b.
+In this case, the large capacity of the respective IP routers means that the bottleneck for the network is not the processing capacity but the link capacity.
 In $P_2$ , the node-pairs whose source nodes are apart from their destinations require more lightpaths than those in $P_1$ .
 As a result, The bottleneck is the processing capacity of a IP router at the intermediate node.
-The MALDA effectively cuts lightpaths at the different intermediate nodes so that the load of IP routers are distributed.
-This results in higher throughput of $LT{MALDA}$ than that of $LT{e-MLDA}$ in Figs. 6(a) and 6(b).
+MALDA effectively cuts lightpaths at the different intermediate nodes so that the load of IP routers are distributed.
+This results in higher throughput of $LT{MALDA}$ than that of $LT{e-MLDA}$ in Figs. 6a and 6b.